 There are nerves in the tooth root, so naturally, there will be discomfort that exists in most instances of a tooth infection.
 If intense pain exists, it could be a symptom that a root canal is required.
 During a root canal, the dentist can eradicate the infected pulp that causes pain and fill the cavity with a substitute material.
 If severe pain occurs due to infection & it is ignored, then it can cause the infection to spread & worst tooth loss.

 3. Sensitive Tooth

 Another warning sign of a root canal infection is tooth sensitivity.
 There are nerves in the tooth root & anytime there is an infection sensitivity can occur.
 The sensitivity is usually the most evident when teeth get exposed to hot or cold sensations, such as while eating ice cream or breathing in cold air.
 If tooth sensitivity still exists with extreme tooth pain and gum swelling, then it is deeply motivated to visit the dental office for immediate diagnosis and treatment.

 Infection not only impacts oral health, but it can lead to fever, swollen lymph nodes, and other more general symptoms of an infection.
 If a fever exists that is likely to get associated with an issue with a harmed, worn, or infected tooth, it is important to get treatment for the symptoms & possibly get a root canal to deal with the underlying cause.

-Schedule a Root Canal Consultation in Twin Falls
+Schedule a Root Canal Consultation

 Our experienced dentists & friendly staff can conduct an oral examination for our patients in Twin Falls.
 We can evaluate your symptoms and guide you as to whether or not your situation indicates that a root canal is necessary.
 Contact us now to schedule your appointment.